 - Triggers are powerful but should be used carefully because they can create a number of performance and dependency problems.

-- Record denied attempts to change credit limits. (why?)
+- Must record denied attempts to change credit limits. (why?)

 - Some implementation options: